RAF Coastal Command during World War II: Sensors

 Magnetic Anomaly Detection (MAD) was used to detect submerged U-boats.
 It consisted of a sensitive magnetometer installed in the cone of the aircraft (mostly Catalinas) that could detect anomalies in the Earth's magnetic field within a range of 400 feet and was sensitive to detect a submarine to within a few feet.
 The mine was used in conjunction with a 65.5 lb retro bomb.
 It was filled with 25 lb of Torpex and the weapon was rocket propelled backwards to the line of flight at a speed that counteracted the aircraft's forward motion.
 It was released rearwards from rails on the wings of the aircraft.
-Thus, with the aircraft's forward motion cancelled-out by the rocket motor, the device fell directly onto the target.

-It possessed two advantages over the use of DCs; no pre-setting of depth was required, and the enemy was unaware of the attack if no hits were made.
+Thus, with the aircraft's forward motion cancelled-out by the rocket motor, the device fell directly onto the target. the bomb possessed two advantages over depth charges; no depth setting was required and the opponent was unaware of the attack if no hits were made.

 In July 1942 the U-boats became aware of Coastal Command aircraft using another innovation – sonobuoys, which were thought of as the air equivalent of the Navy's ASDIC.
 A U-boat reported them on 29 July being dropped in the north transit area, and they were thought by the enemy to be devices for preventing U-boats from travelling on the surface.
-They were, in fact, for detecting submerged U-boats, and were used by No. 210 Squadron RAF, operating Sunderlands.
+They were for detecting submerged U-boats, and were used by No. 210 Squadron, operating Sunderlands.
 In operational records they were coded High Tea.
 Most crews were unaware of their existence.
 The devices stayed in use until 1998, when some wartime crews saw them for the first time.
 Until then the RAF had kept them secret.

-Even by May 1943 Mark II ASV (Air-to-surface-vessel) was still being used.
-By then the German Metox receivers could detect the 1.5m radiations.
+In May 1943 Mark II ASV (Air-to-surface-vessel) was still in use but by then German Metox receivers could detect the 1.5m radiations.
 A variable condenser was installed as an interim solution to reduce the strength of the signal.
 This gave U-boats the impression the aircraft was moving away from it.
-There was a radical change in 1943 with radar equipment when the ASV Mark III was becoming available.
-Based on RAF Bomber Command's H2S, it transmitted a much shorter wavelength of 9.1 cm instead of 1.5m as with Mark Is and IIs and could not be detected by Metox receivers in U-boats.
+There was a radical change in 1943 when ASV Mark III was becoming available.
+Based on Bomber Command's H2S, it transmitted a much shorter wavelength of 9.1 cm instead of 1.5m as with Mark Is and IIs and could not be detected by Metox.
 Instead of fixed aerials there was a rotary scanner, and thus the return signals gave a visual trace through 360 degrees on a CRT known as the Plan Position Indicator (PPI).
 The Mark II would only cover a forward arc, unlike the Mark III.
 The Mark III would indicate surface vessels via a dot on the screen while the coast would be given in the shape of an outline.
 Targets remained visible on the screen to within a quarter of a mile.
 The Mark III also suffered much less from 'sea return' obscuring targets at short range.